jennie-jd/cs-resources/README.md

 _**March 25, 2024**_
 After trying a couple times with the first-contributions repo, I am getting a gist of git and feel great about it.
 It's important to understand the git trees as the next step, so I can be confident about making changes whenever using a version control system.

+_**March 28, 2024**_
+I made another PR to a public repo and got accepted.
+Feel great to make progress on more achievements!